Ayop14/Hello_Data_Visualization/project diary.md

 The boxplot was surprisingly easy to make.
 Its directly implemented in matplotlib, and its highly customizable.
 Only worry about label rotation.

+Similar to boxplot, violinplot has direct implementation and thus it was easy to use.
+It has lots of parameters to customize its appearence.

+Stripcharts kinda surprised me, since they dont have direct support.
+To create them, you use a scatter plot containing the x values.
+To add jitter, just add a tiny random value to the x axis.

+Sina plots are truly a mix of strip charts and violinplots.
+However, I read there is a variation where you can use density-based jittering, where points have more jittering depending on how dense the function is at that point value.
+To implement that, only estimate density using gausian kde, and obtain the densities at the point.
+Using a minmax scaled density, a uniform distribution between -1 and 1, and a jitter strength value you have it.

+For the density plot comparison the most difficult thing is scaling each density now.
+Since all distribution areas must be equal to one, if you plot the overall distribution with the subset, they will have similar sizes.
+You have to scale down the densities of the subset, by multiplying their real densities by the percentage they represent in the whole distribution.

+Overlapping density plot only works well for smaller subsets of distributions, and shine only when the distributions are very different from each other.

+Age pyramids are made by plotting horizontal bar plots.
+Then, only make sure to change all label labels to their absolute value.

+Ridgeplots are curious.
+I have not found a way to make them using matplotlib or seaborn.
+The closest thing is a axis on top of each other trying to simulate it, bu it doesnt do the trick.
+I found a library called "joypy" (joyplot is alias for ridgeline plot) that implements it directly.
+It uses pyplot as its backend, but poorly.
+It has its problems, but exists as the best option currently.
+Ridgeline plots are **speacially** useful to show trends over time.
+Since none of my data

 An interesting detail I want to share before I forget.
-Shared y axis in subplots.
+Custom shared.
 It is possible to share x and y axis by row or column, but you can share in a customized way pretty easily:
-# Manually share the y-axis between [1, 0], [1, 1], and [1, 2]
+# Manually share the y-axis
 ax1.sharey(ax2, ax3)

 Also, to make a custom plot (occupies multiples subplots) You  gotta define a figure and a gridspec independently, and then create each of the axis: